jagdsh/aws-security-solutions/load_balancing/README.md

 - TLS refers to Transport Layer Security, which is a newer version
 - Nowadays, TLS certificates are mainly used, but people still refer as SSL
 - Public SSL certificates are issued by Certificate Authorities (CA)
-- Comodo, Symantec, GoDaddy, GlobalSign, DigiCert, Let’s Encrypt, …
+- Comodo, Symantec, GoDaddy, GlobalSign, DigiCert, Let’s Encrypt, etc
 - SSL certificates have an expiration date (you set) and must be renewed
+  - Attaching these certificates to load balancer, makes sure that the connections are encrypted when clients access the application

 ## Elastic Load Balancer